rh-ai-quickstart/guardrailing-llms/README.md

-# Guardrailing LLMs

-Welcome to the LLM Guardrails quickstart!
+# Safeguard private data with LLM guardrails

-Use this to quickly deploy a comprehensive AI safety framework with TrustyAI orchestrator and multiple detector services.
+Add an AI safety framework with TrustyAI orchestrator and multiple detector services to help safeguard your private healthcare data with multiple layers of protection.

 ## Detailed description

-The LLM Guardrails quickstart is a quick-start template for deploying a comprehensive AI safety framework within Red Hat OpenShift AI.
-It's designed to provide multiple layers of protection for LLM applications using TrustyAI's orchestrator and specialized detector services.

-This quickstart includes a Helm chart for deploying:

-- A Llama 3.2 3B Instruct model with GPU acceleration.
-- Multiple AI safety detectors: gibberish detection, prompt injection detection, and hate/profanity detection.
-- TrustyAI GuardrailsOrchestrator for coordinating safety checks.
-- Configurable detection thresholds and routing policies.

-## Healthcare use case example

-This quickstart includes a healthcare AI assistant demo that shows how guardrails protect HIPAA-compliant applications.
+This quickstart includes a healthcare AI assistant demo showing how guardrails could help protect HIPAA-compliant applications.

 The demo tests a patient services AI with four protection layers:
 1. **PII Detection** - Protects Social Security Numbers and medical IDs